lilblupig/curls/TESTING.md

     1. All sections of the website are clearly linked to from the Navigation bar which is present on every page, either as shown on PC or in hamburger format.
     ![User story 6 screenshot](assets/readme-images/user-story-6.png)

+## Manual Testing

-### **Manual Testing**
+### **Navigation bar**

-#### Plan for each page

-* Navigation bar
+**Intent** - a sticky navbar which collapses to hamburger on mobile.
+Contact Us section should display clearly, separate from other elements in both nav bar and hamburger menu.

 * Check that all links are valid and link to the appropriate page.
 * Check logo alt displays on hover.
 * Check that hover effect occurs correctly for each navigation section.
 * Check that active class is applied correctly for current page.
 * Resize to mobile/tablet and check that navigation bar collapses to hamburger.
 * Expand hamburger menu and check all sections present, and displaying correctly.

-* Hero image
+**Result** - the navigation bar works as planned, being fully responsive across all device widths.
+It was decided to collapse to hamburger at tablet rather than mobile to avoid the nav components appearing squashed.
+The Contact Us link displays clearly, separate from the other nav components, but remains withing the nav section and is responsive accordingly.
+There is a remaining bug on the hamburger close-menu transition animation which causes it to appear left behind briefly.
+See [bugs](#bugs) for more information.

+**Verdict** - PASS

+### **Hero image**
   * Check image fills the viewport/80/70 depending on page.
   * Resize to mobile/tablet and check that image still displays the full window height without distortion.
   * Check text remains centered with no overflow at mobile/tablet.

-* Page specific sections
+### **Footer**
+  * Check that footer appears in two equal sections.
+  * Check social media icons display correctly, and show feedback behaviour on hover.
+  * Check that Social links open in new tabs to correct locations.
+  * Resize to tablet and check for text overflow issues.
+  * Resize to mobile and check that sections wrap neatly below one another.

+### **Page specific sections**
   * Check all areas of text align appropriately, horizontally and vertically.
   * Check that behaviour is correct for mobile/tablet.
   * Check that any links, buttons or fields show feedback behaviour on hover.